yinstardev/svg-test/README.md

 ## Authentication

-The SDK supports authentication using the TrustedAuthToken method.
+The SDK supports authentication using the TrustedAuthTokenCookieless method.
 You'll need to implement a function to fetch the authentication token.

 ### Example Authentication Token Fetcher